Godvein/Kivy/README.md

-# Project Name
+# Kivy Basics

-A brief description of what this Kivy project does.
+This Kivy Project contains the basics of Kivy framework
 ---

 ## About Kivy